yrto/typescript-academind/README.md

 ## Literal Types

-Even more powerful if combined with union types:
+Parameter(s) should be equal to predetermined values.
+Even more powerful when combined with union types:

 ```typescript
 const double = (